turingschool/front-end-curriculum/projects/foto-finder.md

       |-- photo3.jpg
 ```

 It is up to you to gather images to put into your `photos` directory.
-These assets are not provided for you.
+These assets are not provided for you - only button assets are provided.
 In the example above, `photo1.jpq` is just a placeholder name to show you that your image files go inside the `photos` directory.
 The names of the image files can be whatever you want.

 ### Phase One